 I began my career in interactive storytelling at Zeega, where I helped create tools that empowered anyone to tell multimedia stories online without knowing how to code.
 Our efforts laid the groundwork for today’s world of media-rich storytelling, and many of the formats we innovated live on on platforms like Facebook, Instagram, and Snapchat.
 Our iOS app GoPop was featured twice by Apple as a Best App, and was acquired by BuzzFeed in 2015.

-My work has been noted in The New York Times, The New Yorker, The Atlantic, and The Guardian, and has been exhibited at The San Francisco Museum of Modern Art.
+My work has been noted in The New York Times, The New Yorker, The Atlantic, The Guardian, and Vice, and has been exhibited at The San Francisco Museum of Modern Art.
 I was a 2012-13 Fellow at metaLAB (at) Harvard, an idea foundry, knowledge-design lab, and production studio experimenting in the networked arts and humanities.
 I’m an alum of the Matter Ventures media accelerator program.
 I hold a B.A. in history from Reed College.
 I’m based in Barcelona.